neo4j-labs/llm-graph-builder/README.md

 ### **Token Usage Tracking**
 - Easily monitor and track your LLM token usage for each user and database connection.
-- Enable this feature by setting the `TRACK_TOKEN_USAGE` environment variable to `true` in your backend configuration.
+- Enable this feature by setting the `TRACK_USER_USAGE` environment variable to `true` in your backend configuration.
 - View your daily and monthly token consumption and limits, helping you manage usage and avoid overages.
 - You can check your remaining token limits at any time using the provided API endpoint.